Other Sites Associated with the Lords and Princes of Wales:

 St Mary’s Church, Beddgelert

 The parish church of St Mary's is all that remains of a medieval priory.
 Believed to originally have been founded in the sixth-century as a clas (an early medieval Welsh monastery), it may be one of the oldest in the country.

 It was mentioned by the historian and traveller Gerald of Wales in the early thirteenth century.
 Soon after it became attached to the Augustinian order, under the patronage of Prince Llywelyn ap Iorwerth.

 St Davids was the largest and most important medieval diocese in Wales.
 It is believed to be the site where St David, patron saint of Wales, founded his monastery in the sixth century.
 Bishop Sulien, a distinguished scholar, provided refuge here for Rhys ap Tewdwr, king of south Wales.
 The two met with Gruffudd ap Cynan, king of Gwynedd, on his return to Wales following refuge in Ireland.
 It was over the relics of St David that the two kings to vowed to join forces, in order to defeat their mutual enemies in the battle of Mynydd Carn, 1081.

 Strata Florida Abbey

-Founded by the Lord Rhys, Prince of Deheubarth, canons from St John, Amiens in north east France were brought to the abbey in the late 1180s.
-Talley was the only abbey of this French order to be established in medieval Wales.
+Founded by the Lord Rhys, prince of Deheubarth, canons from St John, Amiens in north-east France were brought to the abbey in the late 1180s.
+Talley was the only abbey of the Premonstratensian order to be established in medieval Wales.

 Despite financial support from the Lord Rhys, poverty within the area and a costly dispute with Whitland Abbey meant the original plans for Talley had to be downgraded.
 The princes of Deheubarth continued to support the abbey, but in 1278 it was taken by the English following Edward I’s invasion of Wales.